beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 {% include image.html prefix=root_url file="image15.png" %}

 Here you can see how the samples are autocorrelated --- there are 1000 samples in the trace (we ran the MCMC for 100,000 steps sampling every 100) but it is clear that adjacent samples often tend to have similar values.
-The ESS for the age of the root (`treeModel.rootAge`) is only about 6 so we are only getting 1 independent sample to every 167 actual samples).
+The ESS for the age of the root (`age(root)`) is only about 4 so we are only getting 1 independent sample to every 250 actual samples).

 It also seems that the default burn-in of 10% of the chain length is inadequate (the posterior values are still increasing over most of the chain).
 Not excluding enough of the start of the chain as burn-in will bias the results and render estimates of ESS unreliable.
 Set the `burn-in` to 20,000 (doule-click on the number in the trace file table to edit it).
 You should see something like this: